On the computational hardness needed for quantum cryptography

 \subsection{Our techniques}

-We now give a conceptual overview of the proofs for these results.
+This section presents an overview of the proofs for our results.

-\paragraph{EFI pairs and statistical commitments.} In the classical setting, building a commitment scheme from EFID pairs would naturally go via Goldreich's transformation to a PRG, and then use, say, Naor's commitment \cite{Naor91}.
+\paragraph*{EFI pairs and statistical commitments.} In the classical setting, building a commitment scheme from EFID pairs would naturally go via Goldreich's transformation to a PRG, and then use, say, Naor's commitment \cite{Naor91}.
 However, it is not clear how this transformation could be generalized to the quantum setting.
-In particular, Goldreich's proof crucially relies on the fact that for a $\cBPP$ (randomized) algorithm, it is possible to pull the randomness out of the machine --- or even arbitrarily \emph{program} the randomness.
+In particular, Goldreich's proof crucially relies on the fact that for a $\cBPP$ (randomized) algorithm, it is possible to separate the randomness from the rest of the computation --- or even arbitrarily \emph{program} the randomness.
 Such techniques cannot work for quantum algorithms, as also observed by the recent work of Aaronson, Ingram, and Kretschmer~\cite{AIK21} comparing the complexity classes $\cBPP$ and $\cBQP$.

-As noticed several times in the literature, EFI pairs give quantum commitments in a rather direct way.
+Still, as noticed several times in the literature, EFI pairs give quantum commitments in a rather direct way.
 To sketch this basic construction, we first recall the syntax of a canonical form quantum commitment scheme:\footnote{ This (non-interactive) canonical form of quantum bit commitment schemes was first introduced by the work of Yan et al.~\cite{YWLQ15}, but the idea dates back to the work of Chailloux, Kerenidis, and Rosgen~\cite{ChaillouxKR11}.
 Subsequently, it has been shown that canonical form commitments are as useful as traditional bit commitments by Yan et al.~\cite{YWLQ15,FUYZ20,Yan22} Its connection to (classical) EFID pairs was observed by Yan in a 2022 revision of their work~\cite{Yan22}. } \begin{itemize} \item To commit to $b$, the committer efficiently generates a bipartite (i.e., two-register) state $\ket{\psi_b}_{\mathsf{CR}}$, and sends the commitment register $\mathsf C$. \item To open, simply reveal the other register $\mathsf R$ and $b$, and the receiver can perform a rank-$1$ projection onto the corresponding state $\ket{\psi_b}_{\mathsf{CR}}$ (or equivalently, uncompute the state generation unitary for committing to $b$ and check if we get back all zeroes) to check whether to accept the commitment. \end{itemize}